Monday Afternoon Short Walks

 Monday walks start at 1.30pm on the 3rd Monday of the month, they are all local and are around 4 miles over easy terrain.
 Start time is 1.30 for a Monday walk but contact the coordinator if you need more details.
 Please wear good footwear for all walks.

-Please book on all walks by emailing the Group Coordinator on firstname.lastname@example.org
+No need to book on walk just turn up on day.
+Further information on walks by emailing the Group Coordinator on firstname.lastname@example.org

 Walks are held at 1.30 on the 3rd Monday of the month unless otherwise stated.

 Please Note no walk in August 2023

 The walk starts at the lay-by on Hall Lane (B5240) at the entrance road towards Lathom Hall.
 We will walk west towards Ormskirk Golf Club and then north to cross Blythe Lane, and up to Burscough Hall and the chapel of St John the Evangelist.
 Then back to the Lathom Park Conservation Area and the Alms houses and Lathom chapel.

 A flat easy walk with one easy stile.
 3.5 miles approx.